tomzx/blog.tomrochette.com-content/agi/seed-ai/article.md

 | 4 | $\binom{x+3}{x-1}$ | $\frac{x(x+1)(x+2)(x+3)}{24}$ | $4^x$ |
 | y | $\binom{y+(x-1)}{x-1}$ | $\frac{(y+(x-1))!}{(x-1)!y!}$ | $y^x$ |

-Another thing we may do in order to limit the amount of generatable functions is to add artificial constraints such as "functions shall not have more than 10 statements" or "functions shall not have more than 3 levels of indentations" or "functions shall contain at most 1 level of indirection" (law of Demeter).
+Another thing we may do in order to limit the number of generatable functions is to add artificial constraints such as "functions shall not have more than 10 statements" or "functions shall not have more than 3 levels of indentations" or "functions shall contain at most 1 level of indirection" (Law of Demeter).
 Using design guidelines and best practices, it may be possible to shape and reduce down the number of "acceptable" functions within our programs.

 Sequential operations that may be executed in any order without affecting the determinism of the function should be considered as a single function.